Stem Cell Doctor

 The most common condition we treat with stem cell therapy is low back pain from degenerative disc disease (discogenic lumbar pain).
 This is a chronic pain condition notorious for how hard it is treated through conventional treatments like epidural steroid injections or lumbar fusion surgery.
 Stem cell therapy offers a new and exciting alternative to this problem.

 Stem cell injections are an office-based treatment.
-We collect bone marrow from the hip bone, harvest the stem cells through a centrifugation process and concentrate them using our algorithms.
+We collect bone marrow from the hip bone (iliac wing) or adipose tissue usually from the abdomen, harvest the stem cells through a minimal manipulation process like centrifugation, and concentrate them using our custom algorithms.
 The cells are then injected into the affected areas using precise live radiological guidance.
 The procedure may last anywhere from 1-3 hours, including mandatory rest and recovery time after our lumbar disc procedures.
 We offer office-based sedation when necessary and close follow-up after each procedure, tailored to the individual needs of each patient.

 To find out more, and to learn if you are a candidate for autologous, point-of-care stem cell therapy, contact us for an appointment.